pabloazana/marvelsample/multipleheaderrecyclerview/README.md

 MultipleHeaderRecyclerView
 ==============================
-Just a way to manage multiple sections with different heads and different ViewHolder inside the same RecyclerView
+Just a way to manage multiple sections with different heads and different ViewHolder inside the same RecyclerView, Thanks to [Dario Martín] (https://twitter.com/darymlo), a crack in Android UI and fanatic of Material Design.

 What is it?
 -------------